mhx/dwarfs/doc/mkdwarfs.md

 Patterns ending with a `/` only match directories.
 All other patterns only match non-directories.

+Note that regardless of the preferred native directory separator, filter rules will always use UNIX-style directory separators (`/`).
+The only exception is the root path component in floating matches, which will always use native directory separators.

 Patterns support `?` and `*` wildcards matching a single character and any number of characters, respectively.
 These patterns don't match across directory separators (`/`).